kholia/OSX-KVM/HighSierra/README.md

   ```

 * See [networking notes](../networking-qemu-kvm-howto.txt) to setup guest networking.
+  * Note: The repository version of the `boot-macOS-HS.sh` script is configured to use ['tap' networking](../networking-qemu-kvm-howto.txt#L28) - change networking style and the boot script if your needs are different.

 * Create a virtual HDD image where macOS will be installed.